GUI Deployment Guide

 Health Checks

-Implement health check endpoint:
+Implement a health check endpoint that exercises dependencies:

 @app.route('/health')